igrishaev/virtuoso/README.md

 throughput, the standard `map` breaks the other two just because network is too fast.

-Now that the file is slowly served, prepare a function that downloads it to
+Now that the file is slowly served, prepare a function that downloads it into
 nowhere:

 ~~~clojure